FuelEU Maritime

 FuelEU Maritime is an EU regulation aimed at reducing greenhouse gas emissions in the shipping industry, supporting the goal of climate neutrality by 2050.

-FuelEU Maritime is a European Union (EU) regulation aimed at significantly reducing greenhouse gas (GHG) emissions from the shipping industry.
-It mandates a gradual decrease in the GHG intensity of fuels used by ships operating in EU ports.
-This regulation is part of the EU’s broader commitment to climate neutrality by 2050 and is set to be implemented starting from January 1, 2025.
+FuelEU Maritime is a European Union (EU) regulation aimed at reducing greenhouse gas (GHG) emissions in the shipping industry, supporting the goal of climate neutrality by 2050.
+This regulation is part of the EU’s broader commitment and has been in force since 1 January 2025.

 How do Ship Owners Comply to FuelEU?

-Complying with FuelEU Maritime demands a comprehensive strategy encompassing various operational and technological adjustments.
-Ship owners must consider the following key areas:
+Complying with FuelEU Maritime demands a comprehensive strategy including:

 FuelEU Maritime Timeline and Key Considerations